 When will I receive the report?

-Typically, reports take between 2-4 weeks to complete.
-However, in busy months such as November and February, additional time is set aside in the schedule specifically for report writing, so that you can rest assured you will receive your child’s report before the application deadline.
+Reports take 4 weeks to complete.
+However, in busy months such as November and January, I have time set aside in my schedule for report writing, so that you can rest assured you will receive your child’s report before the application deadline.

-Book your assessment today or contact us for a free telephone consultation to ensure you are able to submit your application in time.
+Book your assessment today or contact me for a free video consultation.